JacobPaxton/numpy-pandas-visualization-exercises/readme.md

-This repository contains my work for the Codeup Numpy - Pandas module.
+This repository contains my work for the Codeup NumPy, Pandas, and Visualization module.